 Let’s say poststructuralism has caught your interest.
 You will now start thinking in a different light.
 You will find yourself coming up with your own theories, perhaps relating theories together, perhaps finding clarity in just the one.
 Make notes – you may not use them all, but you will find them useful when you start tying everything together.
 And always, always, theorize.

 Jot down what others are researching

 If you have not yet decided on your topic, make sure you know what other students are researching, or thinking of researching.
 You do not want to suddenly find out you are doing the same thing.
 And you do not want to waste your time.
 Jot down other people’s topics.
 Jot down any ideas you have and at some point, you will find it all comes together.
 Wake up and make notes.
 Sit with fellow researchers and make notes.

-The thing about a Ph.D. is that you constantly need to listen, read, listen to some more, research and keep reading.
+The thing about choosing a PhD research topic in English literature is that you constantly need to listen, read, listen to some more, research and keep reading.
 You also need to open yourself up to the conversation, with other researchers, Ph.D. students, and lecturers.
 Talk to others, even if your literary topics are different.
 Or even to make sure that they are different.

 The academic world is constantly bouncing ideas off one another.
 It’s important to talk about your ideas, to get feedback on your ideas, and to listen to other people’s ideas.
 Keep a notebook with you at all times and jot down what and how other people are doing their research.
 You are not going to copy anyone, but you are going to find inspiration and you are going to inspire others.

 Don’t take already beaten topics